Murder of Santos Rodriguez: Legacy

-On Sunday, July 17, 1978, a rally was held at Reverchon Park in memory of Santos.
+On July 17, a rally was held at Reverchon Park in memory of Santos.
 Members of the Committee for Justice, Perfecto Delgado and Olga Sepulveda, had organized it in the name of the committee, which was seen as an issue by self-proclaimed chairman Joe Landin, who denied the committee's involvement with the rally.
-The committee had been registered with the Texas Secretary under Landin's name, but Delgado insisted that the committee did not have a chairman, and that Landin was not a member.
+The committee had been registered with the Texas Secretary under Landin's name, but Delgado insisted that the committee did not have a chairman and that Landin was not a member.
 Around 650 people attended the rally.
 A satirical play was held and around half a dozen speeches were made.
 One of the speakers was Adolph Canales, a member of the Mexican-American assembly, who said in his speech that the rally was proof that the community was not going to sit back anymore.
 Pancho Medrano spoke on behalf of the United Auto Workers, and later said that he hoped his grandchildren would have better lives thanks to the efforts of the community.
 Afterwards, at about 8:30 pm, around 300 people marched from the park to the site of Santos' shooting and back.
-Despite Dallas Police maintaining a low profile at the park and Brown Berets breaking up groups they worried may cause trouble, there were a few incidents at the park after the march: a false stabbing was reported and bottles were thrown at police officers, allegedly by non-marchers, leading to a 15-minute confrontation between around 100 people and police at the entrance of the park.
+Despite Dallas police maintaining a low profile at the park and Brown Berets breaking up groups they worried might cause trouble, there were a few incidents at the park after the march: a false stabbing was reported and bottles were thrown at police officers, allegedly by non-marchers, leading to a 15-minute confrontation between around 100 people and police at the entrance of the park.
 Three arrests were made.
-Attendees of the march cited their wish to protect children from future police brutality, and saw the rally and march as a starting point for community unity and proof that the community was still angry over the murder.
+Attendees of the march cited their wish to protect children from future police brutality and saw the rally and march as a starting point for community unity and proof that the community was still angry over the murder.
 One attendee, John Velas, stated that he used to play basketball with Santos, that other kids would not forget him and that they would make sure Dallas did not forget him.